Immigration Requirements

 Acceptable Financial Support Documents:

-Bank Statement(s) or Letter(s): Bank statements, investment account statements, balance certificates issued by a financial institution, and letters from financial institutions confirming the availability of funds.
+Bank Statement(s) or Bank Letter(s): Bank statements, investment account statements, balance certificates issued by a financial institution, and letters from financial institutions confirming the availability of funds.

 - All statements/letters must be dated within the past 3 months at the time of submission.